Continued Stabilizing Commercial Activity in 2019 Q2

-To view the BCREA Commercial Leading Indicator PDF, click here.
+To view the full Commercial Leading Indicator PDF, click here.

-Vancouver, BC - June 5, 2019.
-The BCREA Commercial Leading Indicator (CLI) rose by 1.3 points to 135.2 in the first quarter of 2019.
-Compared to this time one year ago, the index is 1.1 per cent higher.
+The BCREA Commercial Leading Indicator (CLI) rose by 0.7 points to 135.7 in the second quarter of 2019.
+Compared to this time one year ago, the index is unchanged.

 Deputy Chief Economist

 What we do

 - Statistical Releases

 - First-Time Home Buyer Incentive

 - Video Webcasts

 Popular posts from BCREA

 Housing Market Update Webcast October 2019Oct 15, 2019